 where Votes for WomeniS is the proportion of individual i’s votes that are cast for women candidates (see the note in Table 4 for a precise definition); Femalei is a dummy variable that equals 1 if individual i is a female; uiS is the between-individual error term; and εiS is the within-individual error term.
 Table A.4 shows the results using a Random Effects model.

 Several pieces of information emerge from Table A.4.
 The coefficient on Female indicates the effect on votes for women of having a woman respondent rather than a man, for closed list ballots.
 The numbers in the table confirm our observation that female respondents are not more likely than male respondents to cast votes for lists with a larger proportion of female candidates in the closed list system.
 The coefficients on Open List and Panachage indicate the effect on votes for women of using open list or panachage rules, respectively, compared to closed list rules, among male voters.
-Male respondents are more likely to vote for women in more open systems (although the effect is only significant at 10% for the open list system, and is quite small).
+Male respondents are more likely to vote for women in more open systems (although the effect is only significant at 10% for the open list system and is quite small).
 The coefficient on Female * Open List allows us to determine whether the impact of an open list system is greater among female respondents.
 The coefficient on Female * Panachange tells a similar story, substituting panachage for open list electoral rules.
 In open list and panachage systems, women increase their support for women candidates more than men do, compared to the closed list system benchmark.
 We therefore confirm that the effect of openness is not restricted to women voters, as the electoral system variables are also significant and positive, but that the effect is greater for women.
 This suggests a same-gender voting effect for women as well as a propensity to support women overall.
-The effect is particularly strong for the panachage system: compared to the closed list system, it is associated with 3 percentage points more votes for women among men, and 13 percentage points more votes for women among women voters.
+The effect is particularly strong for the panachage system: compared to the closed list system, it is associated with 3 percentage points more votes for women among men and 13 percentage points more votes for women among women voters.
 This confirms the results we found earlier in Table 4.

 Table A.4: Votes for Women: Effect of gender and electoral system